Former Ukrainian defense officials accused of embezzling more than $48 million

 AI

-The investigation revealed that the individuals involved in the procurement of low quality bulletproof vests using funds allocated from the of the state during the period of martial law organized the purchase with funds allotted by the budget.
+The revealed that the individuals involved in the procurement of low quality bulletproof vests using funds allocated from the budget of the state during the period of martial law organized the purchase with funds allotted by the budget.

 In 2022, both the ministry and the foreign companies violated the procedures for the purchase of personal protective equipment.
 The agency purchased it at inflated rates with 100% prepayment.